 Budgeting [tool criteria points: 5]

-Benchmarking [tool criteria points: 3]
+KPIs & Benchmarking [tool criteria points: 3]

 Unit Economics [tool criteria points: 5]

-Architecting for Cloud [tool criteria points: 1]
+Architecting & Workload Placement [tool criteria points: 1]

 Capability to enable design and modernization of solutions with cost-awareness and efficiency to maximize business value while achieving performance, scalability, and operational objectives.

-Workload Optimization [tool criteria points: 5]
+Usage Optimization [tool criteria points: 5]

-Capability to analyze and optimize cloud resources to match specific usage patterns while ensuring that workloads operate efficiently and generate sufficient business value for their cost.
+Capability to analyze and optimize resources to match specific usage patterns while ensuring that workloads operate efficiently and generate sufficient business value for their cost.

 Licensing & SaaS [tool criteria points: 3]

-Capability to optimize the impact of software licenses and SaaS investments on an organization’s cloud cost and value structure by understanding vendor-specific licensing terms, use rights, and pricing options, planning for appropriate use aimed to minimize over-deployment (a compliance risk) or under-deployment (shelfware/waste).
+Capability to optimize the impact of software licenses and SaaS investments on an organization’s technology cost and value structure by understanding vendor-specific licensing terms, use rights, and pricing options, planning for appropriate use aimed to minimize over-deployment (a compliance risk) or under-deployment (shelfware/waste).

 Rate Optimization [tool criteria points: 5]

-Capability to enable and manage cloud rate efficiency through commitment discounts (RIs, Savings Plans, Committed Use Discounts), and other pricing mechanisms (Spot, interruptible VMs, cost aware region selection) to meet the organization’s operational and budgetary objectives.
+Capability to enable and manage resource rate efficiency through commitment discounts (RIs, Savings Plans, Committed Use Discounts), and other pricing mechanisms (Spot, interruptible VMs, cost aware region selection) to meet the organization’s operational and budgetary objectives.

-Cloud Sustainability [tool criteria points: 3]
+Sustainability [tool criteria points: 3]

-Capability of incorporating sustainability criteria and metrics into cloud optimization, to ensure environmental efficiency is balanced with FinOps practices.
+Capability of incorporating sustainability criteria and metrics into optimization, to ensure environmental efficiency is balanced with FinOps practices.

 FinOps Practice Operations [tool criteria points: 1]